CyberFlameGO/svnpython/Doc/library/gettext.rst

 .. function:: lgettext(message)

    Equivalent to :func:`gettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.

-   .. versionadded:: 2.4

 .. function:: dgettext(domain, message)